Search Engine Optimization

 The Canonical URL Override field allows you to override the "rel=canonical" meta tag to specify which URL that you want people to see in search engine results.

-Canonical URL: canonical URL is the URL of the page that Google thinks is most representative from a set of duplicate pages on your site.
+Canonical URL: A canonical URL is the URL of the page that Google thinks is most representative from a set of duplicate pages on your site.
 For example, if you have URLs for the same page (when sorting by price or filtering by conditions), Google chooses one as canonical.

 Note: When you create a new page in Oncord, its URL is set as canonical URL by default.